The New York subway system is full of quirky curiosities, and some of these weird and wonderful surprises are hidden in plain sight.

 Known as Track 61, it was commissioned by President Franklin Roosevelt, who wanted to hide the fact that he was in a wheelchair suffering with polio.

 He would commute between Washington and New York undetected in the underground railway.
-The secret track, which connected to Grand Central Station, has not been used since 1945 when Roosevelt died.
+The secret track, which connected to Grand Central Terminal, has not been used since 1945 when Roosevelt died.

 The train, with its ironclad construction and pop-out gun turrets, is still frozen in time under the Waldorf-Astoria.